Morephy-Net: An Evolutionary Multi-objective Optimization for Replica-Exchange-based Physics-informed Neural Operator Learning Networks: Introduction

 \section{Introduction}

 The accurate and efficient solution of partial differential equations (PDEs) is indispensable in modeling and understanding a wide range of physical, biological, and engineering systems \cite{evans2022partial,strauss2007partial,farlow1993partial}.
 Solving parametric PDEs with varying geometries, parameters, and initial/boundary conditions is equivalent to learning the solution operator that maps inputs to their corresponding solutions \cite{hughes2003finite,leveque2007finite, hamming2012numerical}.
 For complex systems, traditional methods such as the finite difference method (FDM) and finite element method (FEM) often require prohibitive computational resources as they need fine spatial–temporal discretization and repeated simulations for different parameters and initial/boundary conditions \cite{szabo2021finite,layton2008introduction,berselli2006mathematics,strikwerda2004finite,leveque2007finite}.
-In recent years, machine learning (ML) has become as a powerful and increasingly popular alternative to traditional numerical solvers for PDEs \cite{brunton2024promising,raissi2018hidden,lu2021learning,mou2023combining,kharazmi2021identifiability,gu2023stationary,teng2023level,manti2025symbolic}.
+In recent years, machine learning (ML) has emerged as a powerful and increasingly popular alternative to traditional numerical solvers for parametric PDEs \cite{brunton2024promising,raissi2018hidden,lu2021learning,mou2023combining,kharazmi2021identifiability,gu2023stationary,teng2023level,manti2025symbolic}.
 There are several different ML approaches for solving PDEs.
 Among them, one prominent category is \textit{physics-informed neural networks (PINNs)} \cite{raissi2019physics}, which incorporate the underlying physical laws directly into the training process.
-While PINNs have shown success in approximating solutions to specific PDE instances, extending them to learn solution operators that generalize across varying inputs, i.e., parametric PDEs has attracted growing interest.
-However, training PINNs for parametric PDEs remains computationally expensive, particularly in multi-query or real-time scenarios, and often requires overly complex parameterizations \cite{wang2022respecting,krishnapriyan2021characterizing}.
+PINNs have shown success in approximating solutions to specific PDE instances and have been extended to learn solution operators that generalize across varying inputs (i.e., parametric PDEs).
+However, training PINNs for parametric PDEs remains computationally expensive, particularly in multi-query or real-time scenarios, and this setting often requires overly complex parameterizations \cite{wang2022respecting,krishnapriyan2021characterizing}.
 Another alternative is \textit{operator learning}, such as the Deep Operator Network (DeepONet or DON) \cite{lu2021learning} and Fourier Neural Operator (FNO) \cite{li2021fourier}, which aim to directly learn the mapping from input functions to PDE solutions.
 However, their performance often deteriorates in challenging settings, including inverse problems, noisy or sparse observational data, and high-dimensional parameter spaces \cite{kovachki2024data}.